hyeseon-irosol/husky_ws/README.md

 # HUSKY_WS

-This workspace for operating both the Husky robot and simulation in Gazebo.
+This workspace has Dockerfile for operating both the Husky robot and simulation in Gazebo.

 ## Installation